2022–23 Georgia State Panthers women's basketball team

 The 2022–23 Georgia State Panthers women's basketball team represented Georgia State University during the 2022–23 NCAA Division I women's basketball season.
-The basketball team, led by fourth-year head coach Gene Hill, played all home games at the Georgia State Convocation Center along with the Georgia State Panthers men's basketball team.
+The basketball team, led by fifth-year head coach Gene Hill, played all home games at the Georgia State Convocation Center along with the Georgia State Panthers men's basketball team.
 This was both programs' first year at their new arena after the closure of GSU Sports Arena.
 They were members of the Sun Belt Conference.
 The team finished the season 12–21, 5–13 in Sun Belt play, to finish in 12th place.